15 Exceptional Yet Underrated Destinations of India

 Majuli is one of the most surreal places in India with a lush green environment and pollution-free World’s largest freshwater island in the river Brahmaputra.
 The unmatched beauty of the place is wrapped in a unique and quite interesting culture inhabited by tribals with various migratory birds and a dose of mesmerizing sunsets.
-Majuli tour is incomplete without visiting the Satras (regarded as the hub of neo-Vaishnavite culture) which functions as monasteries and heritages.
+Majuli tour is incomplete without visiting the Satras (regarded as the hub of neo-Vaishnavite culture) which function as monasteries and heritages.

 How to Reach?
-To reach the island one has to take a ferry from Neemati Ghat in Jorhat district.
-The main town Jorahat has accessibility by the train which is 20km away.
+To reach the island one has to take a ferry from Neemati Ghat in the Jorhat district.
+The main town Jorahat has accessibility by train which is 20km away.

 Bishnupur – West Bengal

 Bishnupur has a glorious past, was the capital city of the Malla dynasty.
 The rich architecture and handicrafts such as weaving reflect its unique form.
 Its elegance is brilliant and detailed terracotta work as the carvings on the temples or handicrafts by the weaver are just a few examples that endured the ravages of the time.
-Bishnupur is also one of the principal centers of tradition in Bengal as Gharana of Hindustani Classical Music.
-Every year the weeklong festival “Bishnupur Mela” held in Poush(December-January) is a unique experience of the ‘Bishnupur culture’ in the West Bengal.
+Bishnupur is also one of the principal centres of tradition in Bengal as Gharana of Hindustani Classical Music.
+Every year the weeklong festival “Bishnupur Mela” held in Poush(December-January) is a unique experience of the ‘Bishnupur culture’ in West Bengal.

 How to Reach?
 Bishnupur has several direct trains from Kolkata.
 It is perfectly connected by NH2, which takes 4 hours from Kolkata.

 Spiti Valley- Himachal Pradesh